-Collection methods: This metadata item should be recorded for all clients.
+Collection methods: This metadata item should be recorded for all persons who receive services from or are of interest to an organisation.
+For the purposes of positive identification, it may also be recorded for providers of those services who are individuals.
 Mixed case should be used.

 Family name should be recorded in the format preferred by the person.
-The format should be the same as that written by the person on a (pre) registration form or in the same format as that printed on an identification card, such as Medicare card, to ensure consistent collection of name data.
+The format should be the same as that written by the person on a (pre) registration form or in the same format as that printed on an identification card, such as a Medicare card, to ensure consistent collection of name data.
 It is acknowledged that some people use more than one family name (e.g. formal name, birth name, married/maiden name, tribal name) depending on the circumstances.
 Each name should be recorded against the appropriate Name type (see Comments).
 A person is able to change his or her name by usage in all States and Territories of Australia with the exception of Western Australia, where a person may only change his or her name under the Change of Name Act.
 Care should be taken when recording a change of name for a minor.
 Ideally, the name recorded for the minor should be known to both of his/her parents, so the minor's records can be retrieved and continuity of care maintained, regardless of which parent accompanies the minor to the agency or establishment.
 A person should generally be registered using their preferred name as it is more likely to be used in common usage and on subsequent visits to the agency or establishment.
 The person's preferred name may in fact be the name on their Medicare card.
-The Name type metadata item can be used to distinguish between the different types of names that may be used by the person.
-The following format may assist with data collection:

-What is your family name?
-Are you known by any other are they family names that you would like recorded?
-If so, wha recorded:

-Please indicate, for each name above, the 'type' of family name that is to be

-- (a) Medicare card name (if different to preferred name). - (b) Alias (any other name that you are known by).
+The Person name type metadata item can be used to distinguish between the different types of names that may be used by the person.
+The following format may assist with data collection: /hat is your family name?
+Are you known by any other family names that you would like recorded?
+If so, whare they nat Please indicate, for each name above, the 'type' of family name that is to be recorded: - (a) Medicare card name (if different to preferred name). - (b) Alias (any other name that you are known by).
 Whenever a person informs the agency or establishment of a change of family name (e.g. following marriage or divorce), the former name should be recorded as an alias name.
 A full history of names should be retained. e.g. 'Mary Georgina Smith' informs the hospital that she has been married and changed her family name to 'Jones'.
 Record 'Jones' as her preferred family name and record 'Smith' as an alias name.
 Hyphenated family names:

 Sometimes persons with hyphenated family names use only one of the two hyphenated names.
 It is useful to record each of the hyphenated names as an alias.
 If the person has a hyphenated family name, e.g. 'Wilson-Phillips' record 'Wilson-Phillips' in the preferred family name field and record 'Wilson' and 'Phillips' separately as alias family names.
 Punctuation:

 If special characters form part of the family name they should be included, e.g. hyphenated names should be entered with a hyphen.
 Examples: